 The strictures seem rather artificial.
-If a tree is rotten and the municipal employees ignore it, the municipality may be immune from liability when the tree falls on some poor lady’s car (see case below).
-But if the employees come out to cut it down, and aa branch falls on the same lady’s car, the municipality is liable.
+If a tree is rotten and the municipal employees ignore it, the municipality may be immune from liability when the tree falls on some poor woman’s car (see case below).
+But if the employees come out to cut it down, and a branch falls on the same woman’s car, the municipality is liable.
 It would seem that the prudent municipal employee would wisely choose to do nothing except collect a paycheck.

 What?
 You say that’s what most of them do anyway?
 Shame on you.
 Go to any DMV office, and you will see how mistaken you are.

 But even the governmental immunity doctrine has its exceptions, fortunately enough.
 In Connecticut, if the employees can foresee that the victim is “an identifiable person” who would face “imminent harm” if they perform a discretionary act negligently, or negligently fail to perform a discretionary act, then the victim is able to defeat immunity and collect.

 But what is an “identifiable person?”
 Ah, the devil’s in the details.

 DeConti v.
 McGlone, 88 Conn.
 App.
 270, 869 A.2d 271 (Ct.App.
 Conn.
 2005).
 Maria DeConti was driving down Maple Street in New Britain, when a rotted tree fell on her car, crushing it.
 The tree was located in front of 281 Maple Street, about five houses from the Maria’s residence, on property controlled by the City of New Britain.

 Maria sued Bob McGlone, the superintendent of parks for the city, and the Parks and Recreation Commission.
 The defendants filed a motion to strike on the ground that their actions were insulated by governmental immunity.
 The court granted their motion.

 Held: Bob and the Commission enjoyed governmental immunity.